Roking89/Robert-Kimutai/README.md

 - 👋 Hi, I’m Robert Kimutai
 - 👀 I’m interested being an expert in Data Science and software development
-- 🌱 I’m currently learning R programming
+- 🌱 I’m currently advancing my skills in Data Science using R programming
-- 💞️ I’m looking to collaborate on Data Science projects
+- 💞️ I’m looking to gain practical skills on handling data science projects to build my portfolio and expertise in the field.
 - 📫 How to reach me kimutairobert72@gmail.com

 <!---